 My daughter and I spent the other day at the mall, and I picked up a little something for my desk or bookshelf that inspired me.
 It was just a simple, inexpensive sign, but I loved the words on it as I thought about our summer.

 To most, my summer maybe kind of ho-hum.
-Sure, we have done fun things locally like kayaking, a baseball game, the drag strip, and VBS to name a few, but we have not taken a big vacations or been to summer camp.
+Sure, we have done fun things locally such as kayaking, a baseball game, the drag strip, and VBS to name a few, but we have not taken a big vacations or been to summer camp.
 I haven’t tried anything on my Pinterest “Summer Fun Board”.
 My workbooks, handwriting practice pages – you know, the things homeschooling moms keep around for “light summer learning”…. none have been opened.

 It was sometime after the 4th of July that I realized we were halfway done with our summer break, and I felt a twinge of guilt for not working the first math problem or slipping in some kind of “sneaky learning” activity.
 Then I saw that sign on the shelf at T.J.
 Maxx.